dpkoenig/GNBT120/syllabus.md

 ### Lab Attendance
 This course is built around a computational lab that provides you the opputunity to interact with the instructor and each other while trying to work through bioinformatics workflows.
 Because I believe this interaction to be core to the development of new computational skills,  attendance of the lab as part of your participation grade.
 If you have an emergency that requires you to miss lab, please inform the instructor as soon as possible

+### Lab Exercises
+There will be lab assignments due every week or two.
+Lab assignments will consist of questions that you answer as you work through the lab material.
+They may consist of combinations of short answers, code segments, figures, and other data analysis.
+Lab assignments will be turned via GitHub.
+You will learn how to do this before the first due date.

 ## UCR ACADEMIC POLICIES AND STUDENT SUPPORT
 ### ITS Help and Student Technology Support